openjck/git-fzf/README.md

     git icommit
   </dt>
   <dd>
-    Interactively choose one or more staged files to commit
+    Interactively choose one or more staged or unstaged files to commit
   </dd>

   <dt>